Mable Cluff Obituary - Orange, VA | Legacy Pro

 Mable Cooke Cluff

-Mable Cooke Cluff, 81, of Glebe Road, Orange, died on Monday, September 28, 2020, at her residence.
-Born on March 2, 1939, in Richmond, she was the daughter of the late Arthur Harrison Cooke and Beulah Meador Cooke.
+Mable Cooke Cluff, 81, of Glebe Road, Orange died on Monday, September 28, 2020, at her residence.
+Born March 2, 1939 in Richmond, she was the daughter of the late Arthur Harrison Cooke and Beulah Meador Cooke.

-Mable is survived by her husband, James "Jim" Cosby Cluff of Orange; daughter, Meador Cluff Horne and husband, Brian, of Rhoadesville; son, James Harrison Cluff and wife, Mayira, of Orange; sister, Anne Muse of Charlottesville; and grandchildren, Sheridan Horne, Reese Horne, Brittany Cluff, Jimmy Cluff and Andrew Cluff.
+Mable is survived by her husband James "Jim" Cosby Cluff of Orange; daughter Meador Cluff Horne and husband Brian of Rhoadesville, and son James Harrison Cluff and wife Mayira of Orange; sister Anne Muse of Charlottesville; grandchildren Sheridan Horne, Reese Horne, Brittany Cluff, Jimmy Cluff and Andrew Cluff.

 She was a member of the Orange Baptist Church and was a member of the choir for many years, serving as the youth and adult choir director.
 She worked in the nursing field for over 45 years and was the head nurse of the Culpeper ICU and founding director of the cardio pulmonary reheb department.
 She received her bachelor's degree in nursing from the Medical College of Virginia and her Masters Degree in nursing from the University of Virginia.